pranitg10/IMDB-Top-1000-Movie-Database-Analysis-SQL-/README.md

 # 🎬 SQL Project: IMDB Top 1000 Movie Database Analysis

-### 📌 Overview
+## 📌 Overview
-This project analyzes the IMDB Top 1000 Movies dataset using SQL to extract meaningful insights about movie ratings, box office performance, and industry trends.
-The main objective is to explore how factors such as directors, actors, genres, and time periods influence a movie’s success.
+This project analyzes the IMDB Top 1000 Movies dataset using SQL to explore ratings, revenue, genres, and success factors.
+The objective is to uncover how elements like directors, actors, genres, and time periods impact a movie’s success.

-The project involves data exploration, cleaning, transformation, and advanced SQL queries to uncover key trends in the film industry.
+The project involves data cleaning, transformation, and advanced SQL queries to extract key insights and trends in the film industry.

-### 📂 Project Structure
+## 📂 Project Structure
-Data Exploration 🕵️‍♂️
+### 🔍 Data Exploration 🕵️‍♂️
 - Understanding dataset structure and attributes.
 - Identifying missing values, data types, and key trends.

-- Data Cleaning & Transformation 🧼
+## 🧼 Data Cleaning & Transformation
 - Renaming columns for better readability.
 - Handling missing or inconsistent data.
 - Transforming data types to optimize queries.

-- Aggregate Analysis 📊
+## 📊 Aggregate Analysis

-- Computing summary statistics such as average ratings, total revenue, and vote counts.
+- Computing average ratings, total revenue, and vote counts.
 - Grouping data by different parameters to extract meaningful trends.

-- Top Grossing & Highest Rated Movies 💰⭐
+## 💰⭐ Top Grossing & Highest Rated Movies
 - Identifying highest-grossing movies.
-- Finding movies with highest IMDb ratings and their correlation with revenue.
+- Finding highest-rated movies and their correlation with revenue.

-- Director & Actor Insights 🎭
+## 🎭 Director & Actor Insights
 - Analyzing the most successful directors and actors.
 - Finding directors with the most highly-rated movies.
 - Identifying actors who frequently appear in successful films.

-- Genre-Based Analysis 🎞️
+## 🎞️ Genre-Based Analysis
 - Determining the most profitable and highly-rated genres.
 - Comparing the performance of different movie genres over time.

-- Year-Based & Time-Based Trends ⏳
+## ⏳ Year-Based & Time-Based Trends
 - Analyzing how movie success evolved over different decades.
 - Identifying patterns in ratings and revenue based on the release year.

-### 🔍 Key Insights
+## 🔍 Key Insights & SQL Query Results
-- Highest Grossing Movies: Identified top box office performers and revenue trends over the years.
-- Top-Rated Movies: Discovered the highest-rated movies and their correlation with different factors.
-- Director & Actor Impact: Found the most influential directors and actors based on movie performance.
-- Genre Trends: Highlighted the most successful genres based on revenue and ratings.
-- Time-Based Trends: Examined how movie success has changed over different periods.
+✔ Highest-Grossing Movie – Avengers: Endgame ($2.7B revenue).
+✔ Highest-Rated Movie – The Shawshank Redemption (9.3/10 rating).
+✔ Successful Directors & Actors – Steven Spielberg is among the top-grossing directors, and Leonardo DiCaprio frequently appears in highly-rated movies.
+✔ Most Profitable Genres – Drama & Action movies generate the highest revenue and ratings.
+✔ Time-Based Trends – The year of release does not always determine success; rather, ratings, votes, and revenue play a bigger role.

+## 🛠️ SQL Techniques Used
+✅ Aggregate Functions – (AVG, SUM, COUNT) to calculate total revenue, ratings, and votes.
+✅ GROUP BY – To categorize movies by genres, directors, and years.
+✅ Window Functions – (RANK, DENSE_RANK) to rank top-rated and highest-grossing movies per year.
+✅ Common Table Expressions (CTEs) – To extract top-grossing actors and directors.
+✅ Subqueries – To compare movies with above-average ratings and revenue.

-### 🛠️ Technologies Used
+## 🛠️ Technologies Used
 - SQL – For querying and analyzing data.
 - IMDB Dataset (Top 1000 Movies) – Source data for analysis.
 - Database Management System (DBMS) – To store and manage data efficiently.

-### 📌 Conclusion
+## 📌 Conclusion
-This project provides valuable insights for filmmakers, production houses, investors, and movie enthusiasts by leveraging historical data trends to predict future movie success.
+This project provides valuable insights into what makes a movie successful based on real-world data.
-By analyzing factors such as actors, directors, genres, ratings, and time-based trends, this project helps identify key elements that contribute to a successful movie.
+By analyzing ratings, revenue, genres, directors, and actors, it helps filmmakers, production houses, and investors make data-driven decisions for future movie productions.